oracle-livelabs/database/heatwave-migration/create-heatwave/create-heatwave.md

 ## Task 1: Create and configure VCN in OCI

+**Note:** please skip Task 1 if you have already configured a VCN in Lab 1

 1. While in Oracle Cloud, go to the Navigation or Hamburger menu again.
 Navigate to “Networking” and “Virtual Cloud Networks”

     ![](./images/nav-vcn.png "navigate-to-vcn")